-Hill Phoenix sees 8-month ROI with JETCAM Expert
+Hill Phoenix has a 8-month ROI with JETCAM Expert

 Hill Phoenix Inc., founded back in 1887 manufactures commercial refrigeration and grocery display units.
 Based in Conyers, Georgia the company has a variety of CNC punch and laser machines across two sites, with The Aquila’s Group’s DMM software passing orders for nesting to their CAM software.
 Their previous system could not automatically common cut on punching machines, had inferior tool management which created programs that either needed manual interaction or were unable to run altogether.
 It also had no teach mode and material efficiency was poor, which was the major driving factor to look at alternative systems.